Matt Kramer (musician)

-Matt Kramer (born August 10, 1968) is the current lead vocalist of the American glam metal band Saigon Kick.
+Matt Kramer (born August 10, 1968) is a singer who was the lead vocalist of the American glam metal band Saigon Kick.

 Biography

 Kramer sang on their first two albums.
 The second album, The Lizard, propelled Kramer's lead vocals and the band to a top-10 single on the Billboard charts, and a number-one MTV request countdown video with the ballad "Love Is on the Way", which is still played on radio stations around the world on regular rotation.

 Kramer has also sung for several other bands, including Coma and Soul Star.

 He released a solo album titled War and Peas, which was self-produced, and released on his label Lascivious.

 He has also written a book of poetry entitled An American Profit (Lascivious Books).